Retention requirements

 Changes around retentions and securities withheld under a contract and defects liability periods were introduced in December 2018 to protect the rights of contractors where a retention is withheld.

-See more details in Part 4A of the QBCC Act and on the Queensland Building and Construction Commission website—Defects liability period and retentions.
+See more details in Part 4A of the QBCC Act and on the Queensland Building and Construction Commission website – Retentions and securities.

 Penalty for not releasing retention amounts

-A maximum penalty of 200 penalty units or 1 year’s imprisonment may apply for failing to release a retention amount to the contracted party in accordance to the contract without a reasonable excuse.
+A maximum penalty of 200 penalty units or 1 year’s imprisonment may apply for failing to release a retention amount to the contracted party in accordance with the contract without a reasonable excuse.

 This penalty also applies to the failure to release other securities, such as a bank guarantee.